ONSvisual/golden_triangle/README.md

 ![Golden Triangle](https://www.thenxgroup.com/wp-content/uploads/2016/04/The-Golden-Triangle-300x200.jpg)
 Image: [NX Group](https://www.thenxgroup.com/2017/08/02/golden-triangle-logistics)

-This repository contains the code and data to test whether the area accessible to 90% of the UK population with 4 hours corresponds to the ‘Golden Triangle’.
+This repository contains the code and data to test whether the area accessible to 90% of the UK population within a 4 hour drive corresponds to the ‘Golden Triangle’.